6 Charitable Giving Strategies to Ease Your Tax Burden

 2. Time Gifting to Reduce Your Taxable Income During Big Years

-If your income fluctuates yearly, consider letting the amount of your charitable donations fluctuate, too, especially if doing so will keep you from straying into the next income tax bracket.
+If your income fluctuates yearly, consider letting the amount of your charitable contributions fluctuate, too, especially if doing so will keep you from straying into the next income tax bracket.
 That will allow you to reduce your taxable income when it counts.

 • A large vest of Restricted Stock Units (RSUs) or stock option exercise.